-Public Cloud Services enables you to create an external storage device, known as a hard disk, and attach it to an instance.
+Utilizing OVHcloud's Public Cloud Services you are able to create an external storage device, known as a hard disk, and attach it to an instance.
 These devices are block-level storage and in this tutorial, we will cover how to purchase one for a public cloud project.

 Adding a Hard Disk